kchapelier/node-datafilter/README.md

 ## Potential use case

 * You want to apply a filter on the data you got from an API.
 * You want to store a set of filtering conditions in some kind of database.
-The conditions format makes it really easy to do it.
+The conditions' format makes it really easy.
-* DataFilter is not supposed to be used as some kind of _SQL over JSON_.
+* DataFilter is not designed to be used as some kind of _SQL over JSON_.

 ## License